 A. Including delays that affect performance, controls and outputs for reactive power support plant, controls for active power, reactive power, voltage, power factor and frequency, and any participation in fault ride-through protection.

 C.3 Photovoltaic generation

-- Models to be aggregated as per Section 5.8. - Measurements feeding into controls must include relevant filtering and delays. - Details of VTs and CTs feeding protection mechanisms must be provided.
+- Models to be aggregated as per Section 4.7. - Measurements feeding into controls must include relevant filtering and delays. - Winding Details ratios of VTs and CTs feeding protection mechanisms must be provided.